SVA-BFA-3D-Animation-and-VFX/FileManagement/README.md

-# Batch Script: Automated Project Folder Structure Creation
+# Automated Project Folder Structure Creation

 This batch script automates the creation of a standardized folder hierarchy for a project.
 It is designed to quickly set up directories needed for asset management, editorial work, I/O operations, and sequence organization within a specified root directory.